influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/setup.md

 seotitle: Set up InfluxDB | Get started with InfluxDB
 list_title: Set up InfluxDB
 description: >
-  Learn how to set up InfluxDB for the "Get started with InfluxDB" tutorial.
+  Learn how to set up InfluxDB for the "Get started with InfluxDB" tutorial and for general use.
 menu:
   influxdb_cloud_serverless:
     name: Set up InfluxDB